 7. Hamza Bin Abdullah quotes his own father saying that in the time of Prophet Mohammed (SAW) dogs used to pee as they passed through the mosques.
 However, the Muslims never to sprinkle water on the fallen urine.’

-Sahih Al Bukhari Volume 1, Book 4 Hadith:173Opens in a new tab.
+Sahih Al Bukhari Volume 1, Book 4 Hadith:173

 8. Abu Hurayrah narrated that Prophet Mohammed (SAW) had said, ‘A man saw a dog eating mud from (the severity of) thirst.
 So, that man took a shoe (and filled it) with water and kept on pouring the water for the dog till it quenched its thirst.